MicrosoftDocs/power-automate-docs/articles/disable-flow.md

 ## Turn flows off

-After you create a cloud flow, it is turned on by default.
+After you create a cloud flow, it's turned on by default.
 Follow these steps to turn off a cloud flow.

 1. On the left pane, select **My Flows**.